jumpnow/jumpnowtek-site/_drafts/freebsd-arm.md

 tags: [freebsd, arm]
 ---

-Some notes on running [FreeBSD][freebsd] on ARM boards.
-Just getting started so any problems are probably my fault.
+Some of my initial notes on running [FreeBSD][freebsd] on ARM boards.
+I'm just getting started so any silly procedures I'm documenting here will likely improve as I learn my way around.

 *FreeBSD* already runs on a number of [arm boards][freebsd-arm].